maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-40.md

 ## Copyright

-All copyrights and related rights in this work are waived under CC0 1.0 Universal.
+All copyrights and related rights in this work are waived under [CCO 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode).